Dashboards

 {% hint style="warning" %}

-* This will set the same Custom Style for all the widgets in the dashboard, thus, overriding their individual settings
+* This sets the same Custom Style for all widgets in the Dashboard, overriding their individual settings.

-* Modifying the Custom Style globally will only have effect on the Widgets whose default Custom style hasn't been modified.&#x20;
+* Modifying the Custom Style globally only affects Widgets whose default Custom Style has not been modified.

 {% endhint %}